godot-escoria/escoria-docs/getting_started/dialogs.rst

 Let's break it down.

 - The ESC event starts at #1.
-The player uses the "talk" verb on the "worker" character.
+The player uses the "talk" verb.
 The dialog starts with two ``say`` commands that will display the specified text for the player and the worker respectively.
 - At #2 the dialog chooser is introduced by a single "?" on its own line.
 - #3 and #4 show the different available options for the dialog.
 They will both be displayed on screen and the player can select from one of them.